Loschcode/legacy-bordeaux-in-box/readme.md

 ![alt text](http://www.lessecretsdeclaire.fr/img/cms/BdxInBox1.jpg)

-This repository is my biggest and last PHP project.
+This repository is our biggest and last PHP project.

 ## History